dorian-marchal/phonegap-boilerplate-documentation/icon.md

 # Generating an icon/splashscreen

-Phonegap Boilerplate allow easy customization of app icon and splashscreen.
+Phonegap Boilerplate allows easy customization of app icon and splashscreen.

 To change your app icon/splashscreen, you must add :
 - `resources/icon.png` (1024 x 1024)